Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 One of the Kaplan bar prep quizzes

 The quality of the diagnostic tests and practice exams is just like the practice questions in the Qbank.
 That is, it is very good.
+Not the best I’ve seen, but definitely above average.
 The questions you will see, while perhaps not official questions from past exams, are very close in resemblance to the real thing.

 More importantly than the practice quality I think though, is the review sessions that follow.
 This is where the real learning and chance for improvement takes place.
 You will learn from every mistake you made and get a feel for where the bar examiners try to trick you with trap answers.

 Given that you will spend a significant portion of time in Kaplan’s online portal, it’s important that their digital platform have a visually appealing and highly functional interface.
-Fortunately, Kaplan’s platform is very user friendly and offers a pleasant user experience.
+And I would say that Kaplan’s platform is user-friendly for the most part.

 Their various course materials and resources are housed in four primary and easy to find groups, categorized as Syllabus, Practice Bank, Writing Center and Support Center.
 Under each of these main tabs are easy to find subcategories like the Qbank, video lessons and flashcards.